 Making an LPA means filling in forms.
-There are currently separate sets of forms for the two different LPAs and you can get them free from the Office of the Public Guardian.
+There are currently separate sets of forms for the two different LPAs and you can get them from the Office of the Public Guardian, or from GOV.UK.

 The person writes on the form who they want to be their attorney.
-Both people have to sign the form in front of a witness.
+Both people – the person and the attorney – have to sign the form in front of a witness.

 Someone else then has to sign to say that the person had capacity to make a decision about having an attorney – this might be a doctor, social worker or solicitor, but can be someone else who has known the person for at least two years.

 Once the forms are filled in they have to be sent to the Office of the Public Guardian to be registered.
 This costs £82 for each LPA.